 Find your ideal client

-They either find bad clients on sites like Upwork or never find any.
-Instead of blindly sending emails to big companies as most writers do, use LinkedIn.
+They either work with bad clients or quit when they exhaust all their methods.
+Instead of blindly sending emails to big companies, as most writers do, use LinkedIn.

-The upside to using LinkedIn is many writers haven’t tapped into this platform, removing some of your competition.
-But, the downside is many times you’ll have to pay to send messages to people on LinkedIn who aren’t part of your network.
+On the other hand, the upside to using LinkedIn is that many writers have yet to tap into this platform, removing some of your competition.
+You’ll have to pay to send messages to some people on LinkedIn who are outside of your network.

-An alternative is to find other social media a specific person is on or to check out their website if they have one.
-Use Hunter.io to find their email addresses, then shoot them an email.
+An alternative is to look for a specific person on other social media platforms or to visit their website if they have one.
+Find their email addresses using Hunter.io, then send them an email.

-If you’re great on camera, being a Youtuber may be a great side hustle for you.
+Being a YouTuber may be a great side hustle for you if you’re great on camera.

-As with any side hustle, know your ideal audience.
-Suppose you’re unsure who to target and use yourself as an audience.
-This tends to work because many of the things you like others will also.
+As with any side hustle, you need to know your ideal audience.
+Assume you’re unsure who to target and use yourself as an audience.

 Setup your Youtube channel

-When you’re first starting out don’t spend a lot of money on equipment.
+When starting, spend only a little money on equipment.

-The reality is you don’t know if you’ll stick with your Youtube side hustle after a few videos.
+After a few videos, you may decide not to stick with your YouTube side hustle.
 Instead, use what you already have and upgrade your equipment as needed.

 Produce amazing content

-Master the basics before doing anything else and you’ll eventually see success.
-As Sean Cannell shares in the video above you need to master your thumbnail, title, hook, and content.
+Master the basics before doing anything else, and you’ll eventually see success.
+As Sean Cannell shares in the video above, you must master your thumbnail, title, hook, and content.
 Show up every day and focus on producing your best videos.